International Federation of Landscape Architects

 How: Bus tour

-Time: 9-17
+Time: 9.00–17.00

-About: This tour visits some of the classical parks and areas of Stockholm, with Hagaparken being the foremost example of an English landscape park, Drotningholm being on the UNESCO’s World Heritage list and the most well-preserved royal castle built in the 1600s in Sweden.
+About: This tour visits some of the classical parks and areas of Stockholm, with Hagaparken being the foremost example of an English landscape park, Drottningholm being on the UNESCO’s World Heritage list and the most well-preserved royal castle built in the 1600s in Sweden.
 Vällingby Centrum is Sweden’s first ABC city – a city planning concept built on the idea that residents should be able to live, work, shop and get access to services all within close proximity.
-The tour will also take you through some classical residential areas in Bromma from the 1930-1950s.
+The tour will also take you through some classical residential areas in Bromma and Blackeberg from the 1930-1950s.

 2. UPPSALA - IN CARL VON LINNAEUS´ FOOTSTEPS